Pension Calculator

 What is the difference between Defined Benefit and Defined Contribution pensions?

-A Defined Benefit (DB) pension guarantees a specific retirement income based on your salary and years of service.
-Your employer bears the investment risk.
-A Defined Contribution (DC) pension depends on how much you and your employer contribute and how investments perform.
-You bear the investment risk in a DC plan.
+A Defined Benefit (DB) pension guarantees a specific retirement income based on your salary and years of service, with the employer bearing all investment risk.
+A Defined Contribution (DC) pension depends on how much you and your employer contribute and how the underlying investments perform over time.
+In a DC plan, you bear the investment risk.
+According to the Bureau of Labor Statistics, only 15% of private-sector workers had access to a DB pension in 2023, down from 38% in the early 1980s, while 73% had access to DC plans.

 What are common accrual rates for DB pensions?